History of Knappogue Castle

 Over the centuries, Knappogue witnessed and participated in many historical events.

-Knappogue Castle was built in 1467 by the Seán Mac Conamara (MacNamara), son of Síoda Mac Conamara (MacNamara) of whom built Bunratty Castle.
+Knappogue Castle was built in 1467 by Seán Mac Conmara (MacNamara), son of Síoda Mac Conmara, who also built nearby Bunratty Castle.

-The McNamaras held residence of Knappogue Castle for over 300 years, with a short confiscation during the Cromwellian years (1649-1653).
+The MacNamaras called Knappogue home for over 300 years, with the exception of a brief confiscation during the Cromwellian period (1649–1653).

-It is also stated in his obituary that Knappogue Castle is one of the few Irish feudal fortresses still habitable and the dungeons and secret passages are still in good preservation.
+His obituary notes that Knappogue Castle remains one of the few Irish feudal fortresses still habitable today, with its dungeons and secret passages in remarkable preservation.

 The 20th century brought both decline and revival.